harp-tech/protocol/Device.md

 Address: `017`

 An array of 8 bytes that can be used to store a tag for a specific firmware version.
 For instance, it could be used to store the git hash of a specific release/commit.
 If not used, all bytes should be set to 0.
+The byte-order is little-endian.

 ## Release notes: